peteroupc/peteroupc.github.io/graphicsapi.md

 The simplest way to proceed is to give the application a _frame buffer_, a block of memory consisting of a rectangular array of pixel samples.
 The nature of each pixel sample depends on the game's needs; for example, it may be an 8-bit index to a color palette, or a 16-bit color value.
 In this case, the application must render graphics in software.[^1]

+> **Note:** Under the classic-graphics specification, the frame buffer has no more than 307,200 pixels.

-A tile- and sprite-based API suggested by the classic graphics specification is yet to be determined.
+A tile- and sprite-based API suggested by the classic-graphics specification is yet to be determined.

 <a id=3_D_Graphics></a>